My Bandcamp: https://unionkid.bandcamp.com

 The Yesterweb community: https://yesterweb.org/

 In my own words, the Yesterweb is a collective celebration and reminiscence of the good parts of what the internet once was.
 There's probably a more eloquent way to write that, but that's why I always insist that I'm not a writer.
 (I'm an editor and you will respect the difference!!!!!1!!one) I think the best part of the Yesterweb is its focus on how we, as participants, users, online denizens, etc. can improve the internet in a democratic way.
-The internet belongs to everyone.
-It's also worth mentioning that I wouldn't have bothered leaving Tumblr if it wasn't for accidentally finding Yesterweb in the middle of 2022.
-I don't agree with everything the Yesterweb focuses on because I don't generally like "nostalgia" as an aesthetic.
+It might not have been created this way, but today's internet belongs to everyone.
+It's also worth mentioning that I wouldn't have bothered leaving Tumblr, where I used to share my ideas, if it wasn't for accidentally finding Yesterweb in the middle of 2022.
+I don't agree with everything the Yesterweb focuses on because I generally dislike overt "nostalgia".
 But I'm glad I found it because it gave me a renewed sense of hope for the future of the internet.
 Every movement needs to have a utopian fantasy, however tangible that may be.
 I think most of Yesterweb's ideas are worth reading about for yourself, especially when it leads to subcultures like permacomputing, which is about slowing down or eliminating this silly cycle of replacing obsolete tech every few years.
+(Unfortunately, the permacomputing website has becoming riddled with identity politics since 2023, though its core ideas are still great.)

 Jacobin: https://jacobin.com/

-After finishing college, I had become politically apathetic and had a very nihilistic outlook on life.
+After finishing college, I had become politically apathetic and nihilistic.
 Jacobin's articles, their videos on [evil video streaming giant], along with their podcast episodes on [evil Swedish audio streaming giant] helped me understand the world a lot better.
 Nowadays, I ruminate a lot less and avoid cathecting over trivial things.

 Emergency Workplace Organizing Committee: https://workerorganizing.org